Inwood Community is a 501c3 Non Profit farm located in lower Shingletown.

-Inwood Community Farm was started by the Emmons Family who are educators and farmers.
-The land they have provided for ICF is 3 acres +/-, in the Shingletown area.
-The farm allows space for educational activities, bee hives, almost an acre of planted garden area and room to grow.
+Started by the Emmons Family, who are educators and farmers in their own right, the land they have provided for ICF is 3 acres +/-.
+The farm allows space for educational activities, bee hives, animal husbandry, garden area and room to grow.

-While established in 2015, and our pilot garden going in 2016, 2017 marked our first year actively planting, networking and marketing as a 501c3 non-profit.
+Established in 2015 with our pilot garden going in 2016, 2017 marked our first year actively planting, networking and marketing as a 501c3 non-profit.
 Our goal is to continue to provide food to people in need through various food banks and other community outreach programs as well as hosting educational space for programs to schools, home-school groups and community members.
-In order to continue doing this, we must become self-sustaining.
-We hope to accomplish this primarily by offering fresh seasonal produce for sale, to the public in our surrounding communities - as our main source of fundraising.

 The growing interest we have seen in ICF has been an encouragement and we continue to work to improve production and offer more educational and outreach opportunities.